taufiquehassan/PMPnotes/README.md

 <h3> Outputs:</h3>
 <b> Project Management Plan </b>
-      > Outlines how the project is executed, monitored and controlled, and closed.
+      > Outlines how the project is executed, monitored and controlled, and closed\
-      > 4 Baselines: Scope, Schedule, Cost and Performance measurement
+      > 4 Baselines: Scope, Schedule, Cost and Performance measurement\
-      > 14 subsidiary plans
+      > 14 subsidiary plans\
-      > Approved by either the Project Manager, Sponsor, Functional Manager, Program Manager, or in rare instances Senior Management
+      > Approved by either the Project Manager, Sponsor, Functional Manager, Program Manager, or in rare instances Senior Management\
-      > Provides Guidance on project execution
+      > Provides Guidance on project execution\
-      > Formal Written piece of communication
+      > Formal Written piece of communication\
-      > Only changed when a change request is generated and approved by the change control board
+      > Only changed when a change request is generated and approved by the change control board\